ARPL-c-63h/haskell-for-readers/haskell-for-readers.md

 Currying
 --------

 We have already seen functions that *receive* a function as an argument.
 The way we use `twice` or `sumDigitsWith` here, we can think of them as functions that *return* functions.
-And this brings us to the deep and beautiful explanation why we write multiple arguments to functions the way we do: Because really, every function only ever has one argument.
+And this brings us to the deep and beautiful explanation why we write multiple arguments to functions the way we do: Because really, every function only ever has one argument, and returns another one.

-We can *think* of `twice` has having two arguments (the function `f`, and the value `x`), but really, `twice` is a function that takes one argument (the function `f`), and returns another function, which then takes the value `x`.
+We can *think* of `twice` has having two arguments (the function `f`, and the value `x`), but really, `twice` is a function which takes one argument (the function `f`), and returns another function, which then takes the value `x`.
 This “other” function is what we named in the above definition of `sumSumDigits`.

 The composition operator ☆
 --------------------------